mavoll/MotionPathsExtraction/README.md

 ## Further development and research opportunities

 * Use-case specific circumstances:
-  * Due to tracking-related identity switches this approach produces (depending on the crowded scene) shorter and cuttet trajectories compared for example with approaches using unique and mobile GPS devices to produce long tracks.
+  * Due to tracking-related identity switches this approach produces (depending on the crowded scene) shorter and fractional trajectories compared for example with approaches using mobile GPS devices to produce long and unique tracks.
   * We are using multiple cams and perspectives to observe the whole plaza.
 Those perspectives only overlap at the edges.
 * Corresponding research questions:
   * Besides improvement within the field of multiple object detection and tracking producing less and less identy switches, is it possible to develop a post-processing process to re-connect corresponding trajectories or to generalize those trajectories in order to use well known analysis techniques requireing longer trajectories.